tomBP/templates/asciidoc/README.md

 gem install bundle && bundle install && bundle exec guard
 ```

-This will start a web server and convert any `.adoc` files into `.html`.
+This will convert any `.adoc` files into `.html`.
 Any subsequent changes
 made to the `.adoc` files will be automatically picked up.

+Navigate to (file:///{install-path}/templates/asciidoc/example.html) to see an example.

 ## Config

 Change the Guardfile to control the Asciidoctor generation.